echohive42/JS-Package-recommender/README.md

-# JavaScript Package Suggester Web App
+# JavaScript Package Suggester Web App with Groq API and live voice inputs

 An intuitive web application that helps developers find the right JavaScript packages for their projects using AI-powered recommendations.
+Uses Groq API

 > **Get the Advanced Version!**
 > The enhanced version with memory management and multiple project history tracking is available on my Patreon.
 By becoming a patron, you'll get access to 350+ LLM projects and my 1000x Cursor Course!